piotr-maciag/OeSNN-UAD/README.md

 ### eSNN.h

 Contains declarations of variables, structures and functions of the proposed eSNN architecture.
-Implemented by main.cpp.
+Imported by main.cpp.
 No changes should be made in this file.

 ### eSNN.cpp